 The Production Concentration

 The Production Concentration requires the student to complete the masters recording project and at least one production elective related to their capstone project.

 Production elective (one from below)

 Objectives of the Master of Music in Music Education (Teaching Certification)

 The Master of Music in Music Education (Teaching Certification) is for music teachers who are in the process of earning their initial teacher certification in Massachusetts.

 The Master of Music in Music Education (Teaching Certification) is also the graduate segment of the music teacher preparation/certification program at the university for Graduates of our Music Studies program.
 Upon successful completion of the Massachusetts Tests for Educator Licensure (MTEL), Music Studies graduates may apply directly for the Master of Music in Music Education (Teaching Certification) degree.
 Upon completion of this degree program, through our Graduate School of Education, students may file an application to the Massachusetts Department of Education for initial licensure and become fully certified teachers in Massachusetts.

 Program Requirements - Certification Option Pedaogogy 6 - 9 Credits

 Research - 3 Credits

-General Education - 3 to 6 Credits
+General Education - 3 Credits

 Graduate Performance Ensembles - 3 Credits Teaching Practicum